adyrda2/SwiftUI-Projects/README.md

 # SwiftUI Projects

 ### BikeTrackr
 Built using SwiftUI and MVVM, this is a bicycle maintenance tracker where you can log repairs, new parts, and other maintenance that was done on your bike.
 The app utilizes SwiftData for data storage.
 Async/Await is also utilized to avoid blocking the main thread on more expensive operations such as fetching, removing, and saving data.
-Strava integration to follow!
+Invoice scanning to create service records and Strava integration to follow!
 <p float="left">
   <img src="https://github.com/user-attachments/assets/daea251e-575e-4524-9289-6bb8bca452cd" width="295" height="640"/>
   <img src="https://github.com/user-attachments/assets/cccfc51a-8713-46d8-be1f-2faea3b7a9b3" width="295" height="640"/>